chiapie/janet-chen_project/README.md

 ## Discussion
 - The lack of significant results may be due to the small sample size (n = 15) and limited variability in behavioral measures (i.e., small standard deviations).
 - The effects of repeated measurements should be considered in future analyses.
-- It is worth noted that 'passive viewing' ≠ 'resting state'; the original dataset did not record which movie participants were passively viewing during scanning.
+- It is worth noting that 'passive viewing' ≠ 'resting state'; the original dataset did not record which movie participants were passively viewing during scanning.